Visit UMW! Register to attend an information session today!

 The primary goal of the program is to ensure that teacher candidates, through support, supervision, and evaluation, can demonstrate and apply the competencies enumerated in the Virginia Licensure Regulations and demonstrated by skillful teachers.
 The program requires the basic course work and field experiences prescribed by the Virginia Licensure Regulations for an initial teaching license but establishes, through advising, a personalized plan to ensure that all teaching and subject knowledge competencies are demonstrated and all standards are met.

-For a list of FAQs regarding teacher licensure, please click here.
+A list of FAQs regarding teacher licensure

 Recommended filing dates for the M.Ed. with Teacher Licensure program: